jaspreetuppal04/RestaurantManagement/README.md

 For the best experience, run the project using a local development server such as **VS Code Live Server**.

+The project loads Bootstrap 5, Tailwind CSS, and Vue.js 3 from online CDNs, so an internet connection may be required for those libraries.

 ## Note

 This project is a **front-end demonstration**.

-User accounts and order data are handled locally in the browser and are not connected to a backend database.
+User accounts, feedback, and order data are handled locally in the browser using `localStorage`.
+There is no backend database or real online payment system connected to the project.

 ## Future Improvements

-* Backend integration with a database
+- Backend integration with a database
-* Persistent order management
+- Persistent order management
-* Online payment integration
+- Online payment integration
-* Restaurant admin dashboard
+- Restaurant admin dashboard
-* Order history
+- Order history
-* Improved authentication and security
+- Improved authentication and security
-* Deployment using GitHub Pages or another hosting platform
+- Deployment using GitHub Pages or another hosting platform

 ## Author